Nathan-Struzycki/Mock002/README.md

 </a>

-This template creates a new VM with two NICs which connect to two different subnets within the same VNet.
+This template creates a new VM with within Azure.

 ## Tips
 1. If running under PowerShell you may update the **azuredeploy.parameters** file with the **allowedValues** for the subnet name of the Primary NIC and Secondary NIC for a nice dropdown list.